 - 1952: Charlie Chaplin is refused entry to Hollywood to return home until he has been fully investigated.

 - 1955: The Argentine army and navy revolted and removed President Juan Perón.

-- 1957: US conducts first underground nuclear test in Nevada desert.
+- 1957: the US conducts the first underground nuclear test in the Nevada desert.